-U.S. Indo-Pacific Command Forces Come Together for Valiant Shield 2020
+U.S. Indo-Pacific Command forces come together for Valiant Shield 2020

-PEARL HARBOR, Hawaii – U.S. Indo-Pacific Command forces are participating in Exercise Valiant Shield (VS), Sept.
+U.S. Indo-Pacific Command forces are participating in exercise Valiant Shield (VS), Sept.
 14-25, on Guam and around the Mariana Islands Range Complex.

+Participants include USS Ronald Reagan (CVN 76), USS America (LHA 6), USS New Orleans (LPD 18), USS Germantown (LSD 42) and multiple surface ships -- approximately 100 aircraft and an estimated 11,000 personnel from the U.S. Navy, Air Force, Army, and Marine Corps.

 "Exercises such as Valiant Shield allow U.S. forces the opportunity to integrate warfighting concepts such as all-domain strike group operations in a joint high end warfare training environment to continuously improve joint lethality," said Rear Adm.
 Michael Boyle, director maritime operations, U.S. Pacific Fleet.
 "It is vitally important that we demonstrate to our allies and partners our strong commitment to a free and open Indo-Pacific."